 Upon the dissolution and winding up of the Company, all available assets shall be distributed to the Members in proportion to their respective Sharing Ratios in accordance with Section 10.02.

     The Class A Member will manage and conduct the operations of the Company as the managing member hereunder (the “Managing Member”), including, paying expenses and making distributions, and generally implementing the goals, objectives, and policies of the Company.
 The Managing Member shall have the exclusive power to manage the business and affairs of the Company.
 In no event shall the Company, prior to the Final Retirement Date (as defined in the Sale and Auction Agreement) (i) incur indebtedness or create or consent to liens on its property, or (ii) assign, transfer, pledge or otherwise dispose of the Asset [(except as contemplated under the Put Option Agreement)] or of its interest in the Put Option Agreement] [delete if not applicable] without the express written consent of all of the Lenders and Certificate Holders.
-[The Company shall comply with its obligations under the Put Option Assignment .] [delete if not applicable]    [The Company shall act at the direction of the Trust in determining whether to exercise its rights under the Demand Note.] [delete if not applicable]
+[The Company shall comply with its obligations under the Put Option Assignment and shall not deliver any Put Notices (but without prejudice to the Trust’s right to deliver Put Notices under the Put Assignment acting at the direction of all the Lenders under Section 6.01(a)(ix) of the Trust Agreement and Section 12.5 of the Facility Agreement).] [delete if not applicable]    [The Company shall act solely at the direction of the Trust in determining whether to exercise its rights under the Demand Note.] [delete if not applicable]